Safer London Privacy and Cookies Policy

 |Website||The website that you are currently using, www.saferlondon.or.guk , and any sub-domains of tis site unless expressly exclude by their own terms and conditions.|

 For the purposes of the applicable Data Protection Laws, Safer London is the ‘data controller’.
-This means that Safer London determines the purposes for which, and the manner in which, your Data is processes.
+This means that Safer London determines the purposes for which, and the manner in which, your Data is processed.

 Our work with Children, Young Adults and Families has an additional privacy notice which can be found here.